Zoom-IQA: Image Quality Assessment with Reliable Region-Aware Reasoning: Methodology

 To bridge this gap, we curate the Grounded-Rationale-IQA (GR-IQA) dataset with approximately 7,000 reasoning trajectories.
 This curation is performed through a novel pipeline (Fig.~\ref{fig:dataset}) that features our two key modules: \textbf{1)} Visual Reliance Filtering (VRF); \textbf{2)} Hint-Augmented Consistency Filtering (HACF).

-{\bf Data Generation.} We prompt the closed-source VLM, Gemini-2.5-pro~\cite{comanici2025gemini}, on KonIQ dataset~\cite{hosu2020koniq} images using a structured prompt.
-This comple the VLM to generate a two-part response: a textual rationale (within \texttt{<think>}) and a JSON action (within \texttt{<answer>}).
-The textual rationale is strictly constrained to a four-part format: (1) a holistic \textit{Image Quality Summary}; (2) \textit{Directions for Improvement}; (3) \textit{Issues to Avoid}; and (4) a \textit{Decision \& Rationale} where the model must decide if the image is an ``easy case" (requiring a ``final" tool) or a ``hard case" (requiring a ``crop" tool) and justify its choice.
-The \texttt{<answer>} block then contains the chosen ``tool'' (``final" or ``crop"), the rating, and a conditional ``bbox''.
-This structured process encourages the VLM to link its score to \textbf{regional evidence} and to \textbf{self-assess uncertainty} (\ie, ``zoom" or not).
+{\bf Data Generation.} We prompt the closed-source VLM, Gemini-2.5-pro~\cite{comanici2025gemini}, on KonIQ dataset images using a structured prompt.
+This compels the VLM to generate a two-part response: a textual rationale (within \texttt{<think>}) and a JSON action (within \texttt{<answer>}).
+The textual rationale is strictly constrained to a four-part format: (1) a holistic \textit{Image Quality Summary}; (2) \textit{Directions for Improvement}; (3) \textit{Issues to Avoid}; and (4) a \textit{Decision \& Rationale} where the model must decide if the image is an ``easy case'' (requiring a ``final'' tool) or a ``hard case'' (requiring a ``crop'' tool) and justify its choice.
+The \texttt{<answer>} block then contains the chosen ``tool'' (``final'' or ``crop''), the rating, and a conditional ``bbox''.
+This structured process forces the VLM to link its score to \textbf{regional evidence} and to \textbf{perform self-assessment on its own uncertainty} (\ie, ``zoom'' or not).
 This raw output forms the data for our GR-IQA dataset, which is then passed to our filtering modules (VRF and HACF).

-\textbf{Visual Reliance Filtering (VRF).} Since VLMs inherit strong language modeling capabilities from LLMs, they may over-rely on textual co-occurrence patterns, leading to hallucinated outputs~\cite{liu2024paying,leng2024mitigating}.
-To address this, we propose Visual Reliance Filtering (VRF).
-This module filters low-reliance samples by comparing the VLM's output in two distinct scenarios: \textbf{1)} conditioned on both the image $I$ and the textual rationale $R_A$, and \textbf{2)} conditioned only on the rationale $R_A$.
-If the outputs are too similar, we discard the sample, as this indicates the visual input $I$ was not essential and the answer could be reproduced from the text alone.
+\textbf{Visual Reliance Filtering (VRF).} Despite strong language priors, VLMs can over-rely on textual co-occurrence and generate responses that are weakly grounded in the image~\cite{liu2024paying,leng2024mitigating}.
+Detecting such hallucinations is non-trivial in our setting: (i) for closed-source VLMs, token-level log-probabilities are often unavailable, making probability-based contrastive analysis inapplicable; and (ii) online consistency checks that inject image perturbations are ill-suited for IQA, since added distortions can directly alter the target degradation to be assessed.
+We therefore propose \emph{Visual Reliance Filtering} (VRF), which removes samples with low \emph{visual} reliance without modifying the input image.
+Specifically, we contrast the VLM outputs under two inference conditions: \textbf{(1)} conditioned on both the image $I$ and a partial rationale $R_A$, and \textbf{(2)} conditioned only on $R_A$ (without $I$).
+We measure their discrepancy using task-relevant signals (e.g., predicted quality score difference, localization overlap, and output uncertainty); samples with overly small discrepancies are discarded, indicating that the response can be reproduced from text alone.